naffis/capstone-grs/README.md

     rake publish

-To have Travis CI automatically publish your content to GitHub pages you'll need to complete the steps above and then modify your .travis.yml and Rakefile accordingly.
+To have Travis CI automatically publish your content to GitHub pages you'll need to complete the steps above and then modify your .travis.yml file and Rakefile accordingly.
 Once you've done that you can simply commit your changes and Travis CI will build and publish the content for you.

 ## How you can help